PDAL/PDAL/doc/workshop/exercises/analysis/dtm/dtm.rst

 Command
 ................................................................................

-Invoke the following command, substituting accordingly, in your |Terminal|:

 PDAL capability to generate rasterized output is provided by the :ref:`writers.gdal` stage.
 There is no :ref:`application <apps>` to drive this stage, and we must use a pipeline.